 Discover & Interact with Emerging Technologies

-In addition to providing the digital tools necessary for today’s students, the library will increase awareness and understanding of important topics and emerging technologies through interactive displays and hands-on sessions.
+In addition to providing the digital tools necessary for today’s students, the library increases awareness and understanding of important topics and emerging technologies through interactive displays and hands-on sessions.

-On the first floor, the Learning Alcove is a mini-theater that will show a range of intellectual, inspirational, and provocative pieces to engage students in serendipitous moments of conversation and learning.
+On the first floor, the Learning Alcove is a mini-theater that shows a range of intellectual, inspirational, and provocative pieces to engage students in serendipitous moments of conversation and learning.

-Across from the IT Help desk, the Atomic Object Technology Showcase will give students a hands-on chance to learn and play with the latest technologies.
+Across from the IT Help desk, the Atomic Object Technology Showcase gives students a hands-on chance to learn and play with the latest technologies.

 With over 250 Windows and Macintosh computers throughout the building, as well as laptops and iPads for checkout, students have the research tools they need at their fingertips.

 Students can connect laptops or mobile devices to large digital displays in group study rooms and throughout collaborative areas.

 With wireless printing, students can retrieve their documents from any printer in the library, or create working prototypes, architectural models, and other three dimensional objects using 3-D printers.

 In designing the Mary Idema Pew Library, we took into account the need for browsable materials with a desire for study and collaboration space.
 Books in the humanities, as well as current and high use books in the sciences and social sciences, are housed on the second, third, and fourth floors, while the rest of the library's print collections are housed in compact storage ready for instant access.